Emil Kapaun: 1st Cavalry Division

 The 1st Cavalry Division made the first amphibious landing in the Korean War on July 18, 1950.
 The Division was soon moved up to help slow the North Korean Korean People's Army (KPA)'s advance until more reinforcements could arrive.
-The Division engaged in several skirmishes with the KPA but had to retreat each time.
+The division engaged in several skirmishes with the KPA but had to retreat each time.
 Kapaun and his assistant learned of a wounded soldier stranded by enemy machine gun and small arms fire during one of these retreats.
 Knowing that no litter bearers were available, the two braved enemy fire and saved the man's life, for which Kapaun was awarded the Bronze Star Medal with a "V" device for valor.

-The KPA continued to push the U.S. forces back into a perimeter around the port city of Pusan.
+The KPA drove the U.S. forces back into a perimeter around the port city of Pusan.
 Kapaun continued to make the rounds to encourage and pray with the troops of the 8th Regiment.
 His main complaint was lack of sleep for several weeks at a time.
 Finally, in mid-September and after the landing at Inchon, Kapaun and the rest of the United Nations Command forces broke out of the perimeter and pursued the KPA northward.
 On October 9, the division crossed the 38th parallel into North Korea, capturing the capital of Pyongyang and advancing to within 50 mi of the Chinese border.

 Throughout the months of fighting, Kapaun gained a reputation for bravely serving the troops, rescuing the wounded and dead, and ministering to the living by performing baptisms, hearing confessions, offering Holy Communion and celebrating Mass on an improvised altar set up on the front end of a Jeep.
 Several times his Mass kit Jeep and trailer were destroyed by enemy fire.
 In letters home, he shared that he was thoroughly convinced that others' prayers helped him survive.